 The Leadership Matters program supports a new approach to democratic governance and sustainability in the United States.
 It promises new classroom learning opportunities, the application of skills to an innovations project (with professional support), and sharing of best practices with other municipalities and organizations.
 Perhaps most importantly, Leadership Matters develops leaders armed with the knowledge and skills of a new model of public leadership.

-Predicated on the belief that public leadership is a profession which requires skills that can be developed and improved, LM-RI is based on the work of the Public Sector Consortium—a nonprofit organization created by public leaders to educate and reinvent the current model of America’s public leadership.
+Predicated on the belief that public leadership is a profession which requires skills that can be developed and improved, LM is based on the work of the Public Sector Consortium—a nonprofit organization created by public leaders to educate and reinvent the current model of America’s public leadership.
 The Pell Center at Salve Regina University serves as the location for the RI program and the Lincoln Institute of Land Policy will serve as the location in MA.
 Leadership Matters provides learning opportunities to rising leaders who seek advanced management and leadership skills and the opportunity to apply those skills.
 This program will provide the state’s leaders with the tools to address current and re-occurring challenges and enact sustainable long-term solutions.

 The dedication, courage and persistence of public leaders are essential to civic success.
 And while some individuals are born with instinctive leadership qualities, there are public sector leadership skills that can be taught and learned, practiced, and mastered.